DavidCEllis/ducktools-classbuilder/README.md

 # Python Class Builder #

-A toolset for building class generators, similar to `dataclasses` or `attrs`.
+A toolset for building class generators, for creating class boilerplate generators in a similar way to `attrs` or `dataclasses`.

 Included is a simple example class generator that works using `__slots__`